tlfjar/tailwindcss-primeui/README.md

 ## Animations

-PrimeFlex provide various animation utilities that are missing in Tailwind CSS core, this plugin adds these plugins for migration.
+PrimeFlex provide various animation utilities that are missing in Unocss core, this plugin adds these plugins for migration.

 ### Duration